0xT4lkingHe4d/x86disass/README.md

 ## x86disass
-A X86 disassembler written in C. Support rewriting instruction.
+An x86 disassembler written supporting instruction rewriting.
+(Ring0 instructions ar enost supported as of now)
 ###### Ring0 instructions are not supported

 #### Build